Hats-Protocol/farcaster-delegator/README.md

 - KeyRegistry.REMOVE_TYPEHASH()
 - IdRegistry.CHANGE_RECOVERY_ADDRESS_TYPEHASH()

-The `hatId` hat — aka the `casterHat` — grants authority to add a key to the contract's fid.
+The `casterHat` — aka the `hatId` — grants authority to add a key to the contract's fid.
 This enables the wearer of the `casterHat` to publish casts from the fid.
 In other words, a user who wears the `casterHat` is a valid signer for the following typehashes:

 - KeyGateway.ADD_TYPEHASH()
 - SignedKeyRequestValidator.METADATA_TYPEHASH()